-The Victoria Family Court and Youth Justice Committee established a Succession Planning Work Group review criteria for appointing voting and non-voting members to the Committee.
+The Victoria Family Court and Youth Justice Committee established a Succession Planning Work Groving voting and non-voting members to the Committee.

 The Youth Criminal Justice Act, Provincial Court Act BC, and CRD Bylaw 4453 stipulate the VFC&YJ Committee ensure a majority of members have experience in education, health, probation, or welfare.